The Code of Academic Integrity

 • Improper paraphrase: Use of direct language, including phrases or full sentences, from source material without including quotation marks; the lack of quotation marks misrepresents those words as belonging to the writer, even when an in-text citation or equivalent is given.
 If the writer’s text echoes the word choice of the source material and that echoed word choice is not in quotation marks, the result is likely improper paraphrasing, even if an in-text citation is included.
 Proper paraphrasing requires source material to be restated in the words of the writer and attributed to the original author via an in-text citation or equivalent.

-• Intentional plagiarism: Deliberately or knowingly using and representing another person’s words, ideas, sequence of ideas, data, and/or other work material without proper acknowledgment, citation, or attribution.
+of ideas, data, and/or other work material without proper acknowledgment, citation, or attribution.
 Material does not need to be copied verbatim to constitute intentional plagiarism.
-Contract or paid cheating may constitute intentional plagiarism.

-• Self-plagiarism: Submission of work previously-submitted for credit in whole or in part as if the new submission is original work or the concurrent submission of material to more than one course.
+• Self-plagiarism: Submission of work previously submitted for credit, in-whole or in-part as if the new submission is original work, or the concurrent submission of material to more than one course.
 Such submission is prohibited unless the instructor of record explicitly permits it on a given assignment.

-4. Falsification and forgery of University academic documents: Falsification, alteration, concealing material information, making false statements, or misrepresentation of academic documents, including but not limited to academic transcripts, academic documentation, letters of recommendation, admissions applications, or related documents.
+4) Falsification and forgery of University academic documents: Falsification, alteration, concealing material information, making false statements, or misrepresentation of academic documents, including but not limited to academic transcripts, academic documentation, letters of recommendation, admissions applications, or related documents.

-5. Facilitating academic integrity violations: Taking any action that a person knows or reasonably should know will assist another person in violating this Code.
+5) Facilitating academic integrity violations: Taking any action that a person knows or reasonably should know will assist another person in violating this Code.
 This may include circumstances in which the facilitator is not enrolled in the course.

 Back to Top